mwdai049/Bitcoin-Sentiment-Analysis/README.md

 # Bitcoin Stock Sentiment Analysis
-Collabortation between Joyce Lu, Wan-Rong Leung, and Monica Dai This project aims to analyze the sentiment of news articles and YouTube videos related to Bitcoin and correlate it with its price (BTC-USD) over a period of time.
+Collabortation between Joyce Lu, Wan-Rong Leung, and Monica Dai.

+This project aims to analyze the sentiment of news articles and YouTube videos related to Bitcoin and correlate it with its price (BTC-USD) over a period of time.
 The project uses sentiment analysis models and various APIs to gather data, process it, and visualize the results.

 ## Table of Contents